bassdman/modulerizr-webpack-plugin/README.md

 -->
 ...
 ```
+If you want to change the wrapper-element for all elements, [set the "defaultComponentWrapper"-Attribute](#defaultComponentWrapper) in the plugin-configuration.
+If both the config attribute ("defaultComponentWrapper") is set and the component attribute ("m-wrapper"), the component attribute will be used.

 #### Scoped Styles
 What happens if you have 2 components with the same style declaration, but different value?
 The style will be overwritten. :(